Low birthweight is when a baby is born weighing less than 5 pounds, 8 ounces.

-What causes a baby to be born with low birthweight?
+What causes a baby to have a low birthweight?

-- Fetal growth restriction (also called growth-restricted, small for gestational age and small for date).
-This means a baby doesn’t gain the weight she should before birth.
-Growth-restricted babies may have low birthweight simply because their parents are small.
-Others may have low birthweight because something slowed or stopped their growth in the womb.
-About 1 in 10 babies (10 percent) are growth-restricted.
-Your health care provider may think your baby isn't growing normally if your uterus (womb) isn't growing.
-He may use ultrasound and heart rate monitoring to check your baby’s growth and health.
-In some cases, a baby’s growth can be improved by treating health conditions in the mother, like high blood pressure.
+- Fetal growth restriction (also called intrauterine growth restriction or small for gestational age).
+This means a baby doesn’t gain the weight they should before birth.
+Some babies may have low birthweight simply because their parents are small.
+Others may have low birthweight because something slowed or stopped their growth during pregnancy.
+Your health care provider measures your belly and uses ultrasound to help track your baby’s growth during pregnancy.
+Ultrasound uses sound waves and a computer screen to show a picture of your baby while you’re pregnant.

 Medical risk factors for having a low-birthweight baby

 - Preterm labor.
 This is labor that starts too soon, before 37 weeks of pregnancy.

 - Chronic health conditions.
 These are health conditions that last for a long time or that happen again and again over a long period of time.
 Chronic health conditions need to be treated by a health care provider.
 Chronic health conditions that may lead to having a baby with low birthweight include high blood pressure, diabetes and heart, lung and kidney problems.

 - Taking certain medicines to treat health conditions, such as high blood pressure, epilepsy and blood clots.
 Tell your provider about any prescription medicine you take.
 You may need to stop taking a medicine or switch to one that’s safer during pregnancy.

 - Infections.
 Certain infections, especially infections of the internal reproductive organs during pregnancy, can slow a baby’s growth in the womb.
 These include cytomegalovirus, rubella, chickenpox, toxoplasmosis and certain sexually transmitted infections.